- Home

 Title insurers must submit their Florida Company Code or license number.
 Additionally, affidavits submitted by attorneys who have an agency agreement with a title insurer must include their Florida bar number.
 Such affidavit will be recorded in the Official Record but will not be made for general public display.
 A copy of such affidavit will be sent to each affected party at the address listed on the document.

-Requests may sent by mail: in person at 14236 6th Street, Suite 201, Dade City, FL 33523, or 8731 Citizens Drive, New Port Richey, FL 34654, or via email: orweb@pascoclerk.com.
+Requests may be sent by mail or delivered in person at 14236 6th Street, Suite 201, Dade City, FL 33523, or 8731 Citizens Drive, New Port Richey, FL 34654, or via email: orweb@pascoclerk.com.

 Upon conveyance of real property after October 1, 2021, and when such real property no longer constitutes a protected party's home address, the protected party must complete a Request to Release Removed Information Due to Conveyance or Death form.
 Upon the death of a protected party, a certified copy of a death certificate or court order is required to be submitted along with the form.
 This form must be notarized.